 Twitter is a social networking tool that allows users to connect with people and explore topics of interest (#hashtags).
-There are more than 310 million active users on Twitter (source).
-Twitter users can read and write short messages (up to 140 characters) that are organized by hashtags (e.g., #education).
+There are more than 330 million monthly active users and 145 million daily active users on Twitter (source).
+Twitter users can read and write short messages (up to 280 characters) that are organized by hashtags (e.g., #education).
 While you might think that Twitter is just for celebrities and people who want to share photos of their lunch, it is actually one of the most popular professional learning tools for K-12 teachers.
 If you are struggling to get students to engage in conversations or to get full class participation, you might consider giving Twitter a try.
 It is a great tool for backchanneling, synchronous or asynchronous communication, and even conducting research.

 Impact On Student Learning.
 Twitter functions characteristically as a social network linking effective tools including learner-based, assessment-centered as well as knowledge-based online tools for instructors and students without constraint of time and space.
 This is a great community-based tool to promote students’ learning, and thus improve their academic competency multiculturally, multilingually, entertainingly, educationally, effectively, and efficiently.

 Cost.
 Free of charge for users, but advertisement needs payment.

 Designer: CEO: #Jack Dorsey (see Twitter leadership team)

 Twitter requires age screening for preventing kids from inappropriate exposure within advertisement.
 Age screening on Twitter

 How is data used?
 “We collect and use your information below to provide, understand, and improve our Services.” https://twitter.com/privacy?lang=en